kaios-dev/bananian/README.md

 ### Bugs
 There some bugs and many things aren't implemented yet.
 Here is one bug:
- - The display is very glitchy because some parts don't get refreshed.
  - Color Grid app does not always work

 Please report other bugs as an issue.